AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 for groups of evenly spaced segments.
 We then pass another list, :code:`SegsPerBin`, of length :code:`n-1` specifying an integer number of segments we want in each group.
 For example, we can replicate the behavior of the default method as shown below.
 Or alternatively, we could specify that we want to vary the density of segments across the :code:`phase`.
-In most cases, the user'ss first option should be to just evenly space segments over the phase.
+In most cases, the user's first option should be to just evenly space segments over the phase.
 One can also create a :code:`phase`, set the transcription method, and initial guess in the same call as shown on the final line.